renaissance-publishing/renaissance/content/chapters/26-items.md

 #### Oil Grenades

 Sometimes a wick or rag is stuffed into the neck of a container of oil and lit; it is then possible to use the container of oil as a *bomg* or *grenade*.
-(Of course, this requires that the container is fragile enough to shatter when thrown—which most ceramic or glass containers are.)
+(Of course, this requires that the container is fragile enough to shatter when thrown — which most ceramic or glass containers are.)

 - Attack: Thrown Weapon, 2m splash
   - The splashed area (and any objects in it) is covered in burning *oil* (as above).